Skip to main navigation Skip to main content

 Our experienced trauma counsellors provide individual and group counselling for those who identify as women including CIS, trans, two-spirit and non-binary who have experienced sexual assault, childhood trauma, and/or intimate partner abuse.

 On our trauma counselling team, we are fortunate to have a group of therapists with a wide variety of skills, training, and personalities.
-We have, in common, that we all rely on the latest trauma research which clearly shows us that we don’t need to dig up the past in order to live a better life.
+We have, in common, that we all rely on the latest trauma research which clearly shows us that we don’t need to dig up the past to live a better life.
 Instead, we focus on how you’ve coped so far and provide strategies and resources to help you live more fully.
+This also means that we need to challenge various systems of oppression, inter-generational trauma and the many aspects of our colonial approaches.
 We work collaboratively to instill new skills and resources that help our clients cope and develop new strategies for the future.
 Our past clients breathe more deeply and are pleased to find that they have more control over their lives.
 We want that for you, too!
 Are you ready for something new?

 We strive to prevent and treat the negative impact of violence on women and children in our community.
 Women who have experienced violence have the opportunity to heal from their wounds in a safe, non-oppressive environment.
 Counselling combines the most up-to-date trauma treatment practices with the principles of intersectional theory and practices.
 We offer counselling in three distinct formats; short term crisis counselling, mid-term trauma counselling and group counselling.
 We also do community presentations and outreach if you or your organization wishes to learn more about trauma informed approaches.